tgjones/gemini/README.markdown

     "GeminiDemoScript");
 ```

-As soon as there are no references to `newAssembly`, it will be eligible for garbage collection.
+Once there are no references to `newAssembly`, it will be eligible for garbage collection.

 ### CodeEditor module